Redtoridefire/teslausb/README.md

 - serve up a web UI to view or download the recordings
 - retain more than one hour of RecentClips (assuming large enough storage)

+- automatically copy the recordings to an archive server when you get home
+- hold both dashcam recordings and music files
+- automatically repair filesystem corruption produced by the Tesla's current failure to properly dismount the USB drives before cutting power to the USB ports
+- serve up a web UI to view or download the recordings
+- retain more than one hour of RecentClips (assuming large enough storage)

 This video (not mine) has a nice overview of teslausb and how to install it:

 [![teslausb intro and installation](http://img.youtube.com/vi/ETs6r1vKTO8/0.jpg)](http://www.youtube.com/watch?v=ETs6r1vKTO8 "teslausb intro and installation")